scottyunho/scottyunho/README.md

 -->

-Currently exploring tech and trying to weave in my love for writing wherever I can. :)
+Currently exploring tech and trying to weave in my love for writing wherever I can. 💫

-I'd love to connect and hear about any insights over on [LinkedIn](https://www.linkedin.com/in/scottyunho/)!
+I'm much more active over on [LinkedIn](https://www.linkedin.com/in/scottyunho/), so feel free to connect with me there. :)